GitHubDragonFly/GitHubDragonFly.github.io/README.md

 # Notes about Number Type Converter

-- Appears to be fully functional (binary, hex, octal, signed and unsigned 8 / 16 / 32 / 64 / 128-bit integers, float 32 / 64-bit)
+- Appears to be fully functional for binary, hex, octal, signed and unsigned 8 / 16 / 32 / 64 / 128-bit integers and 32 / 64-bit floating-point numbers
 - This is an online version of the Windows App found [here](https://github.com/GitHubDragonFly/NumberConversion) so check its description
 - An open mind and some knowledge of number systems, hopefully binary, will help understand the displayed values
 - Possibly of good use to those who deal with Programmable Logic Controllers (PLC) and students